Meteorology: useful websites

 The National Hurricane Center (in the USA) maintains a continuous watch on tropical cyclones over the Atlantic, Caribbean, Gulf of Mexico, and the Eastern Pacific.
 This site offers Satellite Imagery and details of historic tropical cyclones: Archive of Hurricane Seasons.

 A portal allowing cross-searching of numerous scientific journals and public science databases.

 Weatherbase provides data for weather averages for 29,252 cities worldwide and a glossary.
 The data has been collected from a variety of public domain sources, including the National Climatic Data Center, and is presented in a uniform format.

 The Astrophysics Data System (ADS) is a digital library portal for researchers in astronomy and physics.
 It consists of three bibliographic databases; Astronomy and Astrophysics, Physics, and arXiv e-prints.
 This site is hosted by the School of Physics & Astronomy at the University of Nottingham.

 - Centre for Atmospheric Science

 This is a joint venture between the departments of Chemistry, Applied Mathematics and Theoretical Physics and Geography at the University of Cambridge.
-It hosts the sites for the Atmospheric Chemistry Modelling Support Unit, European Ozone Research Coordinating Unit, IUPAC Sub-committee on gas kinetic data evaluation and the NERC UTLS Ozone Programme.
+It hosts the sites for the Atmospheric Chemistry Modelling Support Unit, European Ozone Research Coordinating Unit and the IUPAC Sub-committee on gas kinetic data evaluation.

 - University of Wyoming, Department of Atmospheric Sciences